-A quick and easy protein, this Grilled Lemon Pepper Chicken is just 5 ingredients and perfect for an easy summer meal – paleo, gluten free, and Whole30!
+A quick, easy, and flavorful protein, this Grilled Lemon Pepper Chicken is just 5 ingredients and perfect for summer grilling!
+Paleo, Whole30, gluten free, and dairy free.

 Grilled Lemon Pepper Chicken